Home » World Trade Organisation

 Seventh November 30 – December 2, 2009 Geneva, Switzerland

-The MC 12th was postponed due to the Covid-19 pandemic and was to be held in Nur-Sultan, Kazakhstan in 2021.
-The 13th World Trade Organization (WTO) Ministerial Conference (MC13) will be held in Abu Dhabi, United Arab Emirates (UAE), during the week of February 26th, 2024.
+The MC 12th was postponed due to the COVID-19 pandemic and was to be held in Nur-Sultan, Kazakhstan, in 2021.
+The 13th World Trade Organisation (WTO) Ministerial Conference (MC13) will be held in Abu Dhabi, United Arab Emirates (UAE), during the week of February 26th, 2024.

-The World Trade Organization (WTO) has faced criticism from a variety of groups, including the following:
+The World Trade Organisation (WTO) has faced criticism from a variety of groups, including the following:

 Lack of Transparency